ElevationAscent: 474' 144 m

 There is an initial hard but short climb that then mellows out and continues up at a more modest slope.
 The road runs on the edge of a meadow and meanders in and out of shade provides by pretty old oak trees.

 The last little bit of the climb goes through a really nice oak shaded trail.
 After a hard sweaty climb the shade feels really nice.

-, and the Wild Boar Trail.
+At the top you'll hit the intersection of Engleman's Loop, Long Meadow, and the Wild Boar Trail.
 Turn left to start the descent on the left fork of Engleman's Loop.